Stand-up Workshop with Mike Donovan

-Ever wonder how Jerry Seinfeld, Paula Poundstone, John Mulaney, or Chris Rock come up with their original jokes?
-Ever wonder how you could do the same for yourself?
+Ever wonder how Jerry Seinfeld, Hannah Gadsby, Ali Wong, John Mulaney, or Trevor Noah come up with their original jokes?
+Want to do the same for yourself?
 Take this class to find out!
 We’ll study and learn from the masters of comedy, and put on a final performance for friends and family!
+You'll also get notes and feedback from Act II Playhouse Artistic Director, Tony Braithwaite and a video of your final performance.

 Maximum Students: 10